daqnext/go-smart-routine/README.md

 # go-smart-routine
-a safe and smart way to deal with go routine
+### a safe and smart way to deal with go routine
+### panic redo will make the routine redo again after 30 seconds if any panic happens
+### panic return will quit if any panic happens
+### all panics will be recorded with unix-timestamp

 ```go